0xADE1A1DE/AssemblyLine/README.md

    */
   int rd_offset_i;

-  // used instructions with a single register operand denoted as '/num' in felixcloutier int single_reg_r;
+  // used for instructions with a single register operand denoted as '/num' in felixcloutier int single_reg_r;

   // number of bytes in the opcode[MAX_OPCODE_LEN] field